nattliang/deepracer-log-analysis/README.md

 <br>

-This Notebook, which is compatible with logs from the AWS DeepRacer Console after Aug 2020, is a redo of Log Analysis solutions provided in the [AWS DeepRacer Workshops repository](https://github.com/aws-samples/aws-deepracer-workshops).
+This Notebook is an update of [Ray Goh's DeepRacer Analysis tool](https://github.com/TheRayG/deepracer-log-analysis), which is itself a redo of Log Analysis solutions provided in the [AWS DeepRacer Workshops repository](https://github.com/aws-samples/aws-deepracer-workshops).
 The log analysis here parses log data from AWS RoboMaker (SIM_TRACE_LOG data) and Amazon SageMaker (policy training data), and introduces some analyses that are not present in the AWS samples.

 With the new AWS DeepRacer console update in Aug 2020, these logs are no longer streamed to CloudWatch Logs during training.
 Instead, they are downloadable from the model page in the AWS DeepRacer console, after training has terminated.

 The code here:
 - is compatible with downloaded logs from the new console (after Aug 2020).
 - should be backwards compatible with DeepRacer logs previously downloaded from CloudWatch Logs too.
-- is maintained such that it can be run directly from a Amazon SageMaker Notebook instance, as long as the relative paths of the RoboMaker and SageMaker log files are specified correctly.
 - does not require access to any AWS Services (hence no awscli or boto3 required) when analysing the log data files.

-## Read My AWS Machine Learning Blog
+## Read Ray Goh's AWS Machine Learning Blog
-In this [Machine Learning blog](https://aws.amazon.com/blogs/machine-learning/using-log-analysis-to-drive-experiments-and-win-the-aws-deepracer-f1-proam-race/), I explain how I used this Notebook to drive experiments and win the [AWS DeepRacer F1 ProAm Race](https://aws.amazon.com/deepracer/f1/).
+In this [Machine Learning blog](https://aws.amazon.com/blogs/machine-learning/using-log-analysis-to-drive-experiments-and-win-the-aws-deepracer-f1-proam-race/), Ray Goh explain how he used this Notebook to drive experiments and win the [AWS DeepRacer F1 ProAm Race](https://aws.amazon.com/deepracer/f1/).

 ## Watch the Technical Deep Dive Video
-In this [Deep Dive video](https://youtu.be/g2VFp43eihw), I explain how I used some of the visualizations in this Notebook to optimize racing lines and determine the performance envelope of my models.
+In this [Deep Dive video](https://youtu.be/g2VFp43eihw), Ray Goh explains how he used some of the visualizations in this Notebook to optimize racing lines and determine the performance envelope of his models.

 ## Test-drive this Notebook!